emer/axon/Rubicon.md

 # Central Amygdala: CeM

 For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
-This uses non-learning projections and mostly CeM is redundant with BLA anyway.
+This uses non-learning pathways and mostly CeM is redundant with BLA anyway.
 This also elides the function CeL.
 Biologically, the CeM is capable of independent associative learning, but this is likely redundant with BLA learning in most cases.

 # Superior Colliculus: SC -> LDT ACh